de-grote/bedwars-rpg/readme.md

 * SPACE to jump
 * L-CTRL to sprint
 * L-SHIFT to sneak
-* any click to place block
+* right click to place block
+* left click to break block
 * Q to reload scene
+* E to enter creative mode
+* W and S to fly up and down

+Press SPACE in the air while in creative mode to fly.

 You can change the controls by changing the values in controls.json.